-Condo vs apartment, it would only be fair to say, are two of the most confusing terms in the real estate world.
+Condo vs apartments, it would only be fair to say, are two of the most confusing terms in the real estate world.
 While condos and apartments may seem similar, in reality, they are quite un-similar and the differences, hence, must be thoroughly understood.
 If you are on your mission to find yourself the best house to live in but can’t seem to decide the type of residence, here’s all the difference you need to know between condos and apartments right here!

 What Is A Condo?